Pre-Plan with Researchers

 Consider Facility’s Site Conditions

 A thorough site investigation is necessary to understand the existing site conditions.
 Identify the major and minor circulation routes, existing landscape, potential views from the site, probable location for services, on-site drainage, existing infrastructure, topography, and site’s micro-climate conditions.
 This allows us to plan the facility in the most efficient manner.
 The design becomes more and more site responsive,.
-It relates to the surrounding neighborhood.
-It communicates with the built and unbuilt fabric around.
-It leverages the opportunities offered by the site.
+It relates to the surrounding neighborhood; communicates with the built and unbuilt fabric around; and leverages the opportunities offered by the site.

 Managing Bio-Hazardous Material

 Day to day operations in a research laboratory are highly likely to involve the examination and handling of biohazardous chemicals, pathogens, human and animal tissue samples, toxic chemicals, etc. which needs to be used and disposed off with care.
 Adequate waste management systems, internal climate control, safety measures, and waste storage and disposal facilities should be incorporated in the design.

 Optimise Sizing & Space Allocation

 Oversized spaces and inappropriate zoning of various spaces can lead to ineffective facility operations.
 Not only does it increase the overall built cost, but also leads to increase in energy consumption.
 Day to day operations should be analysed and spaces ought to be planned around them and not the other way around.
 Ensure minimum space wastage on circulation.
 Sufficient buffer spaces should be included.

 Integration of architecture and engineering design allows us to optimise the design of MEP services.
 This is to ensure that service zones are not oversized.
 Different building services are well coordinated to avoid any clashes or errors during construction stage.
 BIM allows us to optimise and coordinate the various building systems well before construction leaving no scope of error.
 Service optimisation energy and cost expenditure on routing, operations and maintenance of engineering systems.